bioaster/biotracs-m-atlas/README.md

 The other biotracs applications this application relies on are given in the file `packages.json`.
 Please recursively download these depdencies in the same directory where this module is located.
 All the necessary biotracs apps are provided on github.

-All external vendor software or code sources are provided on the `externs` folder of this module.
+If necessary, all external vendor software or code sources are provided on the `externs` folder of this module.

 # License